scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Because of the order requirement, `_root_.scala.Int.;_root_.scala.Int#` is not a valid symbol.

 **Placeholder symbols**.
-Are used to model original snippets of code in [Synthetics](#synthetic).
+Are used to model original code snippets in [Synthetics](#synthetic).
 Must not be used outside `Synthetic.text` documents.
 Placeholder symbols are always equal to an asterisk (`*`).